fahadtahir/annotorius-webapp/README.md

-**Annotorius WebApp**
+# Annotorius WebApp

-A simple web page that takes an image as input with a browse button on the web page to add only images.
+An interactive annotating webapp developed using the Annotorius library.

-After uploading the image, the user can draw on it free shapes or rectangular boxes with a tag on each shape.
+The web page takes an image as input with a browse button on the web page to add only images.After uploading the image, the user can draw on it free shapes or rectangular boxes with a tag on each shape.
 The user can export the final image.